Is There Life After Exchange?

 Mail IMAP message.
 Is it possible to migrate mail messages?
 Yes, respectively, it is possible.
 For this, there is a migration function on the TEGU side, which, respectively, performs this.
 And here I draw your attention to the fact that this is not done by Exchange means, but by TEGU means.
 And this same function is used when migrating mail messages from mail servers that are not Exchange, for example, cloud servers.
 So yes, such a function exists, it is written, but it implements coexistence.

-How exactly is the transfer carried out?
+How is the transfer carried out?
 For this, we recommend using open source functions.
 From our point of view, this function, which has been developed for a very long time, is written very well.
 And on the example of this function, I would like to draw your attention.
-Look at what happens when we integrate with Exchange.
-Once we have made such a function, we doom ourselves to the fact that all the rest of the time we will be tracking the relevance of this function, the compatibility of this function with all versions of Microsoft developments for the rest of our lives.
+See what happens when we integrate with Exchange.
+Once we have made such a function, we doom ourselves to the fact that all the rest of the time we will monitor the relevance of this function, the compatibility of this function with all versions of Microsoft developments for the rest of our lives.
 And this will take 90% of our resources.
 We could write something more worthwhile than such a migration, but we will be forced to, in fact, since we have declared such a function, spend 90% of our efforts on ensuring compatibility.
 We cannot compare ourselves in power with Microsoft, so we simply will not take on such a thing.
 That is, the difference is not only in ensuring this compatibility once, the difference is in ensuring it with all versions and editions, and so on.
-Given that if it works badly, then users will turn to us first of all.
+Given that if it works badly, then users will turn to us first.

 Let's talk specifically about address books.
 So, the implementation of global address books, in general, in this case, no migration is required.
 Here, the source for address books is directory servers, on the basis of which TEGU forms a single file and, accordingly, gives it away via the CardDAV protocol.